 ***There may be affiliate links throughout this post.
 Please refer to the disclaimer page for additional information.***

 Grocery cashback apps are the new, modern day version of a paper coupon but are way better.
-If you want to save a little extra on groceries but are tired of clipping coupons, check out some of these top grocery cashback apps.
+If you want to save a little extra on groceries and are tired of clipping coupons, check out some of these top grocery cashback apps.
 The days of using scissors to cut out pieces of paper to save $0.50 are gone.

 There are a variety of grocery cashback apps you can download on your smartphone to save money on groceries, toiletries and more.
 Many grocery cashback apps have been around for years and others are just getting started.